Solanine: In potatoes

 Potatoes naturally produce solanine and chaconine, a related glycoalkaloid, as a defense mechanism against insects, disease, and herbivores.
 Potato leaves, stems, and shoots are naturally high in glycoalkaloids.

 When potato tubers are exposed to light, they turn green and increase glycoalkaloid production.
 This is a natural defense to help prevent the uncovered tuber from being eaten.
 The green colour is from chlorophyll, and is itself harmless.
 However, it is an indication that increased level of solanine and chaconine may be present.
 In potato tubers, 30–80% of the solanine develops in and close to the skin, and some potato varieties have high levels of solanine.

 Some potato diseases, such as late blight, can dramatically increase the levels of glycoalkaloids present in potatoes.
 Tubers damaged in harvesting and/or transport also produce increased levels of glycoalkaloids; this is believed to be a natural reaction of the plant in response to disease and damage.

 Also, the tuber glycoalkaloids (such as solanine) can be affected by some chemical fertilization.
 For example, different studies have reported that glycoalkaloids content increases by increasing the concentration of nitrogen fertilizer.

 Green colouring under the skin strongly suggests solanine build-up in potatoes, although each process can occur without the other.
 A bitter taste in a potato is another – potentially more reliable – indicator of toxicity.
 Because of the bitter taste and appearance of such potatoes, solanine poisoning is rare outside conditions of food shortage.
 The symptoms are mainly vomiting and diarrhea, and the condition may be misdiagnosed as gastroenteritis.
 Most potato poisoning victims recover fully, although fatalities are known, especially when victims are undernourished or do not receive suitable treatment.

 The United States National Institutes of Health's information on solanine strongly advises against eating potatoes that are green below the skin.

 In other plants

 Fatalities are also known from solanine poisoning from other plants in the nightshade family, such as the berries of Solanum dulcamara (woody nightshade).

-Some, such as the California Poison Control Center, have claimed that tomatoes and tomato leaves contain solanine.
+Some, such as the California Poison Control Center, have claimed that unripe tomatoes and tomato leaves contain solanine.
 However, Mendel Friedman of the United States Department of Agriculture contradicts this claim, stating that tomatine, a relatively benign alkaloid, is the tomato alkaloid while solanine is found in potatoes.
 Food science writer Harold McGee has found scant evidence for tomato toxicity in the medical and veterinary literature.